chiphamthao/TrashSortingEdu/README.md

 ```

 **Controls:**
+Finger Raise MCQ:
 - Hold up 1-4 fingers to select answer (1=A, 2=B, 3=C, 4=D)
 - Hold steady for 2 seconds to confirm selection
 - Press 'q' to quit
 - Press 'n' to skip to next question

+Pinch and Sort:
+- Pinch your thumb and index finger together to grab a trash item
+- Drag the item by moving your pinched fingers
+- Release the pinch to drop the item into a bin
+- Drop items into the correct bin (Recycling, Compost, or Landfill) to score points
+- Sort as many items as possible before the timer runs out
+- Press 'q' to quit
+-
 **Tips:**

 - Ensure good lighting for hand detection